Blown Away (1993 film): Plot

 The next day, Rich and Wes are shocked to find out that Darla has been killed in a horse riding accident.
 Meanwhile, Megan turns out hospitalized and claims to Rich that her father is to blame.
 Rich, seeing how severely beaten up she is, fears losing her someday to Cy's abuse, and promises her to help her.
 As they return home, Megan tells Rich that she has placed a bomb in his bike, and that 'it will all be over soon'.
 The next morning, Rich is invited by Cy to accompany him on a bike ride, causing Rich to witness the explosion that throws him almost off a cliff.
 As Cy falls to his death, he tells Rich that he did not kill his wife.
 Rich starts to suspect that Megan may not be who he thinks she is, and meanwhile, he becomes the prime suspect in Cy's death in the investigation of Detective Anderson.
 Despite Anderson's attempts to make him turn in Megan, Rich denies any involvement in the entire ordeal, though evidence points against him.
 Wes is shocked that his brother would have killed anyone, and is mad at him for not having killed their own abusive father.

 Shortly later, Megan bails out Rich, and gives him her car.
-She tells Rich to meet her at the house and that she's made all the arraignments.
+She tells Rich to meet her at the house and that she's made all the arrangements.
 However, now distrustful of Megan, he checks the car for a bomb, but finds nothing and drives off.

 We then see Rich leaving the resort where he says goodbye to Wes.
 That night as Rich is driving, thinking about Cy's death, he veers off the road into a patch of grass.
 The car gets stuck in the mud so Rich exits the vehicle to see what's wrong.
 He discovers a bomb about to explode, but is able to get away just in time and immediately rushes to Megan's house.

 There, it is revealed that Megan and Wes were lovers all along and planned the murders and schemes together in order to be together.
 Rich confronts his older brother, and Wes informs him that he tried to frame him because he has always hated him.
 As Wes is about to shoot Rich, Megan kills Wes.
 She tries to put the entire blame on Wes, but Rich does not believe her, prompting her to reveal that she was the mastermind behind it all.
 As she tries to shoot Rich, the police arrive, killing Megan immediately in self-defense; Rich was wired throughout the final scene, which clears him from all charges (although he has nobody important in his life anymore, leaving him empty inside).